A comparison formula for residue currents: The Jacobian determinant of a holomorphic mapping

-where $R^f$ is the Bochner-Martinelli current of $f$, i.e., the currents associated to the Koszul complex of $f$.
-Since $\ann R^E = \mathcal{J}(f)$, we are done if we can prove that $J_f$ annihilates both the currents of the right-hand side of \eqref{eqrebmcomparison}, or equivalently that $df := df_1\wedge \cdots \wedge df_n$ annihilates these currents.
+where $R^f_k$ is the part of the Bochner-Martinelli current of $f$ of bidegree $(0,k)$, and $M_k$ is the part of $M$ with values in $\Hom(\Ok,E_k)$.
+We are done if we can prove that $h\, df$ annihilates all the currents of the right-hand side of \eqref{eqrebmcomparison}.